Soldiers and Fools

 "Duo?"
 Where was he?
 Maybe he'd guessed wrong.
 "If this is a trick Duo..."
 The soldier leaped on the opportunity and clung to him like skin.
 "I /will/ kill you."
 The soldier was afraid.
 He sensed Death lurking nearby.
 Heero could smell the fear and pushed him away.

 "Heero!"
 Faint in the distance.
 Duo's voice.
 Crunching underbrush.
 The sounds getting louder.
 Heero turned to face the source of the noise.
 He wasn't prepared for the flying tackle.
 They crashed to the ground in a tangle of limbs and braid, Heero flat on his back.
 He was glad the soldier had lost the battle about the gun back at the bike, otherwise the landing might have been painful.

 "Hn.
 Are you trying to break my ribs?"

 "Uh, no," but Duo relaxed his hold, pulling back to look him in the face.
-Heero saw the look, and connected it with a word he'd heard but never understood before now -- joy.
-He didn't understand how that fit with the tear-tracks Duo hadn't quite wiped away, but he knew that was the right word.
+Heero saw the look, and connected it with a word Marissa had taught him -- joy.
+He didn't understand how that fit with the tear-tracks Duo hadn't quite wiped away.

 Duo took his own hope from Heero's faint smile.
 "I, um, thought you weren't coming."